Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 - A working life: Agent of change - from The Guardian

-- An Introduction to Management Consulting... - from TalentEgg
+- A Guide to a Career in Consulting... - from TalentEgg

 - Business Analysis vs. Technical Business Analysis - ModernAnalyst.com